BendyLand/command-line-tool/README.md

 This repository is for projects that take the form of command line tools.

-Each tool will be implemented in a different language, and each language be will chosen for the project for a particular purpose.
+Each tool will be implemented in a different language, and each language be will chosen for this project for a particular purpose.

 ## Languages